isomorfeus/isomorfeus-ferret/README.md

 ## Future

 Lots of things to do:
+- Improve indexing performance on Windows (WriteFile is terribly slow, maybe use mapping, see libuv)
 - Bring documentation in order in a docs directory
 - Review code (especially for memory/stack issues, typical c issues)
 - Take care of ruby GVL and threading